shadichy/yelp_fake/use_cases.md

 ## Actors
 - **Patient**: An individual seeking therapy services.
 - **Therapist**: A licensed professional providing therapy services.
+- **Admin**: A system administrator responsible for managing the platform.
 - **System**: The platform itself.

 ## Patient Use Cases

 - **UC-01: Register and Create Profile**
-  - **Description**: A new user can register as a patient and create a personal profile with their information.
+  - **Description**: A new user can register as a patient, verify their email, and create a personal profile with their information.
   - **Actors**: Patient, System

 - **UC-02: Search for Therapists**